Engaging with people who are experiencing or are at risk of experiencing loneliness and isolation.

 Follow us on social media!

-ReDiscover Dundee is a local cycling project with a fleet of 8 eTrikes, 2 eBikes and 1 trailer, which aims to connect and enable older adults and those experiencing barriers to physical activity to interact with their local greenspaces through cycling.
-This initiative was launched in December 2018 to encourage individuals and groups, with a particular focus on the aging population facing inactivity and isolation, to join in guided rides as an opportunity to stay active and re-discover the local green spaces.
+ReDiscover Dundee is a community-based cycling project helping people to reconnect with greenspaces in Dundee.
+With a growing fleet of eBikes and eTrikes working from two locations in the city, ReDiscover Dundee is supporting access to cycling options for all.
+This initiative was launched in December 2018 to encourage individuals and groups, with a particular focus on individuals facing inactivity and isolation, to join in guided rides as an opportunity to enjoy rediscovering their city whilst gaining confidence, being active and feeling supported.

-Community members are also welcome to borrow an eTrike if they would like to go cycling with their friends and family or to do everyday sustainable journeys through their local greenspaces.
-ReDiscover Dundee is also one of the multiple green and nature-based interventions that patients can access through the green prescription issued by doctors or allied health professionals in Dundee.
+Community members are also welcome to borrow an eTrike or eBike if they would like to go cycling with their friends and family or to do everyday sustainable journeys through their local greenspaces.
+ReDiscover Dundee is just one of many nature-based interventions that individuals can access through the Green Health Prescription issued by doctors or allied health professionals in Dundee.

-Re-Discover Dundee is managed by Dundee Volunteer and Voluntary Action, the Dundee Green Health Partnership and funding from Energy Saving Trust, to promote the benefits of our natural environment for health and wellbeing.
+Re-Discover Dundee is managed by the Dundee Green Health Partnership to promote the benefits of our natural environment for health and wellbeing.

 To register with ReDiscover Dundee please fill in this form: